 The sudden and untimely death of a loved one is a life-changing event.
 Whether you lose a spouse, a parent, a child, or another family member, you may find yourself struggling with day-to-day problems made harder by the added burden of grief.
 Piles of bills, damaged property, and unfinished chores feel like they should fade into insignificance - but they don't.

 While a wrongful death claim cannot undo what has happened, it can significantly lighten your load.
 Compensation for wrongful death in Georgia includes coverage for a wide range of damages, allowing you to meet your family's obligations so you have the time and space you need to heal.
-The experienced Atlanta attorneys at The Law Offices of Wayne Grant, P.C. can help.
+The experienced Atlanta attorneys at Grant Law Office can help.
 Call (404) 995-3955 for a free consultation today.

 Types of Damages Claims

 Georgia law allows two separate wrongful death claims to be brought by two separate parties against the same negligent party: